More funding for residential aged care

 Hotelling supplement

-A new $10.80 per person per day hotelling supplement will be provided in addition to the AN-ACC funding increase.
-This will separate hotelling funding (representing the previous Basic Daily Fee (BDF) supplement that was rolled into AN-ACC) from care funding and is equivalent to $3.5 billion over 4 years from 2023-24.
+An $11.04 per person per day hotelling supplement will be provided in addition to the AN-ACC funding increase (the supplement increased from $10.80 when indexed in September 2023).
+This separates hotelling funding (representing the previous Basic Daily Fee (BDF) supplement that was rolled into AN-ACC) from care funding and was equivalent to $3.5 billion over 4 years from 2023–24.

-The separation of this funding from AN-ACC aligns with the expectation that additional care funding should be spent on delivering care, including increased worker wages.
+The separation of this funding from AN-ACC aligned with the expectation that additional care funding should be spent on delivering care, including increased worker wages.

 24/7 registered nurse supplement

-The new 24/7 registered nurse supplement commences on 1 July 2023 to support providers to meet the new 24/7 registered nurse responsibility.
-This supplement has been increased from the previously announced rates to account for the 15% award wage increase for registered nurses.
+The 24/7 registered nurse supplement commenced on 1 July 2023 to support providers to meet the 24/7 registered nurse responsibility.
+This supplement includes the 15% award wage increase for registered nurses.

-The new monthly supplement rate will be as follows:
+The new monthly supplement rates are as follows:

 Table 4 Monthly supplement funding